Klepac-Ceraj-Lab/echo_metadata/sequencing_SOP.md

 ## Handling multiple dropbox links in a single batch.

-If the sequencing center sends multiple links for a single bactch
+If the sequencing center sends multiple links for a single batch

 - each dropbox link should be downloaded to a separate zip file (append `_#.zip`)
 - Each zip file should have a separate `_details_#.txt`